edsu/fondz/README.md

 format.

-While invenstory's output is simple, and easy to preserve, it is generated using some hideously complex, but rather useful pieces of software:
+While invenstory's output is simple, and easy to preserve, it is generated using some hideously complex, but nevertheless, rather useful pieces of
+software:

-* libreoffice for converting various document formats
+* [libreoffice](http://www.libreoffice.org/) for converting various document formats to text and html
-* mallet for creating topic models of textual content
+* [mallet](http://mallet.cs.umass.edu/) for creating topic models of textual content

 As better opensource tools for converting documents and summarizing their contents become available they can be swapped out for the ones we're using